 Serving Methods

-Chopped strawberry mix: Mix chopped strawberries with fruits (Kiwi, Apple, Banana, and Grapes) and vegetables (Broccoli, Tomatoes, Celery, and Jalapenos).
-Scatter the mix in the run for chickens to forage
+- Chopped strawberry mix: Mix chopped strawberries with fruits (Kiwi, Apple, Banana, Oranges, and Grapes) and vegetables (Broccoli, Tomatoes, Celery, and Jalapenos).
+Scatter the mix in the run for chickens to forage or hang the pieces with chicken coop.

 How Often Can Chickens Have Strawberries?